Configuration File

 Examples

-We present here a configuration file example that deploys 3 nodes with 2 vcores, 16GB of RAM, 100GB of SSD, 50GB of HDD and an IPv4 address.
+We present here a configuration file example that deploys 3 nodes with 2 vcores, 16GB of RAM, 150GB of SSD, 50GB of HDD and a Mycelium address.
 The same deployment is shown with a YAML file and with a JSON file.
 Parsing is based on file extension, TFROBOT will use JSON format if the file has a JSON extension and YAML format otherwise.

 Note that if no IPs are specified as true (IPv4 or IPv6), an Yggdrasil IP address will automatically be assigned to the VM, as at least one IP should be set to allow an SSH connection to the VM.